mrkkrp/markkarpov.art/essay/perception-routines.md

 control, on the other hand, is a more recent top-down mechanism and serves to enable sustained attention (Nakayama, 1989).
-There are in fact many ways in which the two styles of attention control differ, but I do not have the space to go in details on this.
+There are in fact many ways in which the two styles of attention control differ, but I do not have the space to go into detail on this.
 Suffice it to say that only endogenously driven attention is aligned with the RRI, since only this style of attention control can be informed by an internally set goal or intention.